-She is a versatile photography and her extensive portfolio include various genres, apart from Architecture and Design she enjoys photographing ballet and other stage performances, infrared, landscapes, portraits, street photography and black and white, to name a few.
+She is a versatile photographer and her extensive portfolio include various genres.
+Apart from architecture and design she enjoys photographing ballet and other stage performances, infrared, land-scapes, portraits, street photography and black and white, to name a few.
 Visit her website www.limelightfoto.com.